peterjc/thapbi-pict/docs/examples/woody_hosts/edit_graph.rst

     $ thapbi_pict edit-graph -h
     ...

-This command does not use metdata, but can optionally use the intermediate TSV files.
+This command does not use metadata, but can optionally use the intermediate TSV files.
 It requires the FASTA files:

 .. code:: console